 One problem is getting a false-positive result.
 These false alarms can cause anxiety, and unnecessary follow-up tests and treatments.
 For example, a false-positive blood test can result in a biopsy.
 An electrocardiogram (ECG) that is not interpreted correctly may lead to another test that exposes you to radiation.
 Or you might get a procedure to show arteries in the heart that has a risk of heart attack or death in two patients for every 100 who get the test.

-Your doctor best knows your health history.
+Your health care provider best knows your health history.
 You can discuss with him/her the best time for any exams or tests which you may need.

-If your doctor wants to schedule an annual physical, you can ask if it is necessary.
+If your health care provider wants to schedule an annual physical, you can ask if it is necessary.
 Or ask if you can wait until you have a problem or are due for a test (such as a Pap smear or blood pressure test).

 So when do adults need a checkup?